harishbattula/Hyper-Parameter-Tuning/README.md

     3. depth in Decision Tree Classification
     4. kernal, c in SVM

-## Hyper-Parameter-Tuning
+### Hyper-Parameter-Tuning
-Different methods of choosing a set of optimal hyper parameters for a learning algorithm.
+Choosing a set of optimal hyper parameters for a learning algorithm.

 ### Different ways of hyper parameter tuning techniques.
     1. Manual search